dutu/b-tails/guide/use/on_tails.md

 {: .no_toc }
 # Use on Tails

-Follow the steps below to use this memory stick by booting up a computer from the USB memory stick.
+Follow the steps instruction below to use this memory stick by starting up a computer from the USB memory stick.

 - TOC
  {:toc}